Chornomorske: History

 The first inhabitants on the shore of the current narrow bay were the Greeks as part of the Greek colonization of the Black Sea.
 The city of Kalos Limen (Καλός Λιμήν – Lovely Harbor) was founded on this site by Chersonesus in the second half of the 4th century BC.
 It was one of the important centers of agriculture and trade, among both Greek and Scythian centers.
-By the middle of the 2nd century BC in the Greco-Scythian war, the town had been captured the Scythians.
+By the middle of the 2nd century BC in the Greco-Scythian war, the town had been captured to the Scythians.
 Although liberated by Pontic intervention by the end of the 2nd century, it again fell under Scythian control by the mid-1st century BC to the early 2nd century AD.
 Scythian control ended permanently thereafter, possibly owing to Roman intervention.